 Current and former service members may face different mental health issues than the general public.

-Military OneSource is a free service provided by the Department of Defense to Service Members and their families to help with a broad range of concerns, including possible mental health problems.
+Military OneSource is a free service provided by the Department of Defense to service members and their families to help with a broad range of concerns, including possible mental health problems.
 Call and talk anytime, 24 hours a day, 7 days a week, at 1-800-342-9647.

-The U.S. Department of Veterans’ Affairs Mental Health Resources provides information about mental health and support services specifically for veterans.
+The U.S. Department of Veterans Affairs Mental Health Resources provides information about mental health and support services specifically for veterans.

-Moving Forward: A free, on-line educational and life coaching program that teaches Problem Solving Skills to help you to better handle life's challenges.
-It is designed to be especially helpful for Veterans, service members and their families.
+Moving Forward: A free, online educational and life coaching program that teaches problem-solving skills to help you to better handle life's challenges.
+It is designed to be especially helpful for veterans, service members and their families.